decentology/hyperverse-evm-builderkit/README.md

 # Hyperverse EVM Builderkit

-This is a initial scaffold project to assit with building a smart module for the Hypervers
+This is an initial scaffold project to assit with building a smart module for the Hyperverse

 ## How the project is setup